jvm-graphics-labs/modern-jogl-examples/README.md

 In case you may see some error in the tutorials that should be running (see list below), just clone the original project (look on my repos or on [java-graphic](https://github.com/java-graphics)) and add it.

-Status (everything where not specified, it means it is ported, updated and working):
+Status, everything where not specified, it means it is ported, updated - because I am also rewriting the samples using the jogl high performance native toolkit [newt](http://jogamp.org/jogl/doc/NEWT-Overview.html) - and working:

 - Chapter 1, Hello Triangle
 - Chapter 2, Playing with Colors